"Visual design isn’t as much something I do as it is who I am."

 What are you looking forward to about iXperience this summer?

 I’m looking forward to meeting young bright minds from around the world and opening a visual dialogue with each one of them - learning just as much as I will be teaching.
 I also can’t wait to see and experience Berlin!

-How do you see the Visual Design industry changing in the next year to five years?
+How do you see the Digital Design industry changing in the next year to five years?
 How should professionals and would-be professionals equip themselves now?

 Design has become disposable because of the speed at which we’re consuming content.
 What used to sit on the kitchen counter for days is now simply terminated with an upward swipe.
 Our work as designers has become more important, because there is just so much clutter.
 As a new designer, I’d suggest arming oneself with tech skills, sure.
 If reaching your target consumer means learning VR, learn VR; but quality content - in whichever dress - is still king.
 It’s important to distinguish that the new words we’re hearing are merely means to reach the consumer and these mediums are changing constantly.
 Acquiring a strong sense of visual understanding is applicable across the board and will always be relevant.

 What skills will iX students have after graduating from your class?

 The course is broad, but we’ll be focusing on branding, so students will leave able to interpret the needs of a client, conceptualise and create a logo as well as visually impactful creative assets.
 It is my hope that my students will be visually aware; constantly noticing, questioning, and improving their surroundings.